Lying is natural human behavior. Many of us have lied at some point in our lives, whether to avoid hurting someone or get out of trouble.

-What Is the Difference Between a Pathological Liar and a Compulsive Liar?A pathological liar is a liar that lies incessantly to get their way and does so with little awareness.
-A compulsive liar is a liar who lies out of habit.
+What Is the Difference Between a Pathological Liar and a Compulsive Liar?A pathological liar lies incessantly to get their way and does so with little awareness.
+A compulsive liar lies out of habit.

 What Are the 9 Types of Mental Disorders?Mental disorders like physical disorders have a spectrum ranging from mild to severe.

 What Are the Types of Cognitive Behavioral Therapy (CBT)?Cognitive behavioral therapy (CBT) is a form of psychotherapy.
 It helps people manage their emotional and behavioral problems by changing the way they perceive the world and react to it.